Jontem/jontem.github.io/_posts/2018-07-11-freenas-iocage-nextcloud.md

 mysql nextcloud < nextcloud-sqlbkp.bak
 {% endhighlight %}

+## Finally
-Now we should be able to access our nextcloud installation and upgrade to version 11.
+Now we should be able to access our nextcloud installation([http://yourip/nextcloud](http://yourip/nextcloud)) and upgrade to version 11.
 When this is done we can download version 12.
-Don't forget to update our apache configuration to the new version and update add the symlinks.
+Don't forget to update your apache configuration to the new version and add the symlinks.
 Then do the same for version 13.